iStumblerLabs/iStumblerLabs.github.io/_posts/2024-08-19-Objective-Swift-Package-Manager.markdown

 ## Intro

+<!— excerpt-start —>

 You have a dusty old Objective-C framework that you want to publish as a [Swift Package Manager](https://developer.apple.com/documentation/xcode/swift-packages) Library.
+Here’s how.

 <!— excerpt-end —>